 Big Lies of Multilevel Marketing –

 Imagine a market where there is no hierarchy of distributors, carrying and forwarding (C&F) agents, wholesalers, and retailers.
 Instead, the company directly suppliers products to independent distributors who develop a network of independent distributors under them called downlines.
 The independent distributors who constitute the upline get rewarded for sales made by distributors under them and for products consumed by themselves.
 This type of direct marketing is called multi-level or network marketing.
 In this article, we will be understanding the concept of multilevel marketing.

 According to the direct selling industry, multi-level marketing or network marketing saves huge costs incurred in the traditional business of establishing distribution channels consisting of distributors, C&F, wholesalers, and retailers.
 These savings are passed on to consumers or other independent distributors.

 In most countries, this kind of multi-level or network marketing is popularized among the unemployed, employed, retired and business people to earn extra income without much effort.
 As once the downlines are developed, each new business generated by them leads to income for the uplines.
 In a conventional job or business, one continues to work hard to remain where there are or grow in the career ladder but with network marketing after the initial effort in developing the down lines, all it requires is to motive the downlines to work and thereby earn passive income.
 Passive income is an income derived from an initial effort or investment which comes after a period with no extra effort required.
-Rental income is an example of passive income.
+Rental income is an example of a passive income.

 However, despite all the benefits they are said to have, most people who join the scheme end up with poor results and only a few are seen to be making.
 One needs to be cautious about pyramid schemes that pay the older distributors based on payments made by new recruits and not based on product sales.
-In most country, pyramid or Ponzi schemes are illegal and liable for punishment with fine and imprisonment.
+In most countries, pyramid or Ponzi schemes are illegal and liable for punishment with fine and imprisonment.

 Is it Multilevel Marketing (MLM)